-- 5. Railway servant to report accidents Every railway servant shall report, with as little delay as possible, every accident occurring in the course of working the railway which may come to his notice and such report shall be made to the nearest station master, or, where there is no station master, to the railway servant in-charge of the section of the railway on which the accident has occurred. - 6.
-Station Master or railway servant in charge of the section to report accidents The Station Master or the railway servant in-charge of the section, shall report all accidents in accordance with the rules laid down by the railway administration concerned for the reporting of accidents.
+5. Railway servants to report accidents.-Every railway servant shall report, with as little delay as possible every accident occurring in the course of working the railway which may come to his notice and such report shall be made to the nearest Station Master, or, where there is no Station Master, to the railway servant in charge of the section of the railway on which the accident has occurred.

+6. Station Master or railway servant in charge of the section to report accidents.- The Station Master or the railway servant in charge of the section, shall report all accidents in accordance with the rules laid down by the Railway Administration concerned for the reporting of accidents.